h4rvey-g/Notes-blog/docs/USMLE/Psychiatry/Bulimia nervosa.md

 	- Can reduce binge eating episodes and purging

 >[!warning]
->The antidepressant <span style="background:rgba(240, 200, 0, 0.2)">bupropion</span> lowers the seizure threshold and is contraindicated in individuals with a history of anorexia nervosa, bulimia nervosa, or purging behaviors.
+>The antidepressant <span style="background:rgba(240, 200, 0, 0.2)">bupropion</span> lowers the seizure threshold and is contraindicated in individuals with a history of [[./Anorexia nervosa|anorexia nervosa]], bulimia nervosa, or purging behaviors.

 ---